tobias-rothmann/KZG-Polynomial-Commitment-Scheme/README.md

 # Formalizing the KZG-Polynomial-Commitment-Scheme in Isabelle/HOL
 This is my bachelor thesis.
+Find the continued work [here on github](https://github.com/tobias-rothmann/Polynomial-Commitment-Schemes)

 ## Isabelle/HOL
 [Isabelle/HOL](https://isabelle.in.tum.de/) is an open-source interactive theorem prover.
 The version used for this formalization is Isabelle2022 (as of writing this the most recent version).